 Please, please, please, take both optional breaks, whether you feel you need them or not.
 Even if you have no caloric or bathroom needs, a little water is very good for the body, and any walking or stretching will get more oxygen to the brain, which can only help.

-2:50 — Now, you begin the 75-minute Verbal section.
+2:37 — Now, you begin the 65-minute Verbal section.
 Lots of words to sort through.

-This schedule assumes a reasonable tempo, and it’s just over four hours from walking in to walking out.
+This schedule assumes a reasonable tempo, and it’s nearly four hours from walking in to walking out.
 Unless you are planning to skip a section (why you would do that, I do not know!), then pretty much, taking the GMAT will be a four-hour ordeal.

 I would recommend planning that day so that you don’t have anything particularly strenuous or taxing to handle either before or after the GMAT.
 If it’s a weekday, take the day off from work.
 Before the test, you will want to conserve your energy and focus for the test, and once the test is over, in all likelihood you will be tapped out.
 Give yourself the rest of the day off — you deserve it!